AMS SolutionsPosted January 5, 2026

 Without expert help, the complexity of these ever-changing rules can easily lead to billing errors, compliance risks, and payment delays.
 A strong revenue cycle depends on staying ahead of these changes and adapting your processes accordingly.
 This is why many oncology practices choose to partner with a medical billing expert who has the dedicated resources to monitor the landscape and ensure claims are always submitted correctly the first time.

-The Essential Stages of the Oncology Revenue Cycle
+A Step-by-Step Guide to the Oncology Revenue Cycle

 A healthy revenue cycle doesn’t happen by accident.
 It’s a carefully orchestrated process with distinct stages, each one building on the last.
 Think of it as a relay race—if one runner fumbles the baton, it affects the entire team’s performance.
 For an oncology practice, mastering this process is non-negotiable.
 From the moment a patient schedules their first appointment to the day their account balance is zero, every step must be handled with precision and care.